StamusNetworks/suricata-4-analysts/source/http-threat-hunting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some variants of Trickbot are using an HTTP user agent that is set to ``test``.
-A signature to detect this behavior can be:
+A signature to detect this behavior could be:

 .. code-block::